2011

 James Nixon

 James Stewart Nixon, born Oct.
-19, 1931, is the son of Leslie and Margaret (Barton) Nixon.
-His musical ability stems from both sides of the family which includes playing the piano, organ, accordion, guitar and fiddle.
-His grandfather (also James Nixon) would lilt mouth music for dances, his mother played the piano, his uncle Tommy […]
+19, 1931, was the son of Leslie and Margaret (Barton) Nixon.
+His musical ability stemmed from both sides of the family which included playing the piano, organ, accordion, guitar and fiddle.
+His grandfather (also James Nixon) would lilt...

 Anna Margaret MacDonald

-Cliffton Britton was born and raised on a farm four miles north of Avonmore in a settlement called Lodi.
-His parents were James and Alberta Britton, both of whom played the violin.
+Clifton Britton was born in Moose Creek on June 19, 1915 and raised on a farm four miles north of Avonmore in a settlement called Lodi.
+His parents were James Britton and Alberta Montgomery, both of whom played the violin.
 Cliff started playing the banjo first.
-He would accompany his brother-in-law, Charles McElheran, an excellent fiddler, when they played at many house parties. […]
+He...

 Alexander Smith